 - A critical thinking session

 - A talk from a tutor at St Edmund Hall

 - An interactive session with our Library team

 Our Outreach Team make regular visits to schools and colleges in our link areas.
 We are happy to talk to students, staff, and/or parents about the University, and can also deliver Application and/or Interview Workshop sessions in the autumn term.
 Here are some of the talks we offer:

 This presentation gives an overview of studying at Oxford including information about the city, the university; the colleges, courses, and tutorials, as well as advice on applications, personal statements and interviews.

 The talk lasts approximately 45 minutes.

 There are lots of myths about interviews at Oxford, but really they are just conversations about your chosen subject – like a short tutorial.
-This workshop dispels some of the myths around Oxford Interviews and gives students the opportunity to try sample interview questions with each other.
+This workshop is primarily aimed towards KS5 students and dispels some of the myths around Oxford Interviews.
+It alo gives students the opportunity to try sample interview questions with each other.

 The workshop duration is flexible and can last between 30 and 90 minutes depending on requirement.